 ECONOMY

-Economy in Benin: everything to know about the Beninese economy.
-GDP, national income, unemployment rate, national production, profitable sector, agriculture, industry, primary and tertiary sectors.
+Economy of Benin: everything you need to know about Benin's economy.
+GDP, national income, unemployment rate, domestic production, profitable sector, agriculture, industry, primary and tertiary sectors.

 -